melowntech/workshop/tutorials/frontend/gpx-viewer.rst

-.. _mars-peaks-valleys:
+.. _gpx-viewer-example:

 GPX Track Viewer
 ----------------

 Do you want to display and explore GPX tracks in a cool 3D map?
-The `VTS-Browser-JS <https://github.com/Melown/vts-browser-js>`_ is a great solution for this task.
+The `VTS-Browser-JS`_ is a great solution for this task.
 Take a look at this `live demo <https://jsfiddle.net/xrz53a7k/show/>`_ in JSFiddle.
 If you are curious how this can be done, I will try to explain in this article.

 The GPX File Format
 """""""""""""""""""

 The GPX, or GPS Exchange Format, is an XML schema designed as a common GPS data format for software applications.
 It can be used to describe waypoints, tracks, and routes.
 The format is open and can be used without paying any license fees.
 Location data (and optionally elevation, time, and other information) is stored in tags and can be interchanged between GPS devices and software.
-More information about GPX format can be found `here <https://en.wikipedia.org/wiki/GPS_Exchange_Format>`_ or `here <http://www.topografix.com/GPX/1/1/>`_ .
+More information about GPX format can be found on `Wikipedia <https://en.wikipedia.org/wiki/GPS_Exchange_Format>`_ or at `Topografix web page <http://www.topografix.com/GPX/1/1/>`_ .

 Displaying the Map
 """"""""""""""""""

 So how do we display a 3D map?
-With the `VTS-Browser-JS <https://github.com/Melown/vts-browser-js/wiki>`_ library this is as `easy as <https://jsfiddle.net/a5rh6vnh/2/>`_:
+With the `VTS-Browser-JS`_  library this is as `easy as <https://jsfiddle.net/a5rh6vnh/2/>`_:

 ::